isabella232/data-export-s3-docs/README.md

 ## Overview

-GameAnalytics export requires permissions to perform 's3:PutObject' action to the bucket where the data is supposed to be stored.
+GameAnalytics export requires permissions to perform 's3:PutObject' and 's3:PutObjectAcl' actions to the bucket where the data is supposed to be stored.
 The export is performed under `arn:aws:iam::118928031713:role/live-export-job-batch-copy-role` role, which one could grant the required permissions using the following policy:

 ``` json
 {